mozilla-l10n/styleguides/mozilla_general/README.md

 ### Brands, copyright, and trademark

 Brand names, as well as copyright and trademarks should never be translated, nor transliterated into a non-Latin based script.
-See the [branding guidelines](general_L10n_SG.md#branding) for more details.
+See the [branding guidelines above](#branding) for more details.

 ## Copy rules